-In our opinion, the Housing Finance Authority of Manatee County, Florida complied, in all material respects, with the aforementioned requirements for the year ended September 30, 2018.
+In our opinion, the Housing Finance Authority of Manatee County, Florida complied, in all material respects, with the aforementioned requirements for the year ended September 30, 2019.

-This report is intended solely for the information and use of the Florida Auditor General, the Authority members, and management, and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the Legislative Auditing Committee, members of the Florida Senate and the Florida House of Representatives, the Florida Auditor General, the Authority members, and applicable management, and is not intended to be and should not be used by anyone other than these specified parties.